Robert-McGinley/TableParser/README.md

 Original code by [hubeza][0] on [Stackoverflow][1]

-Draws an IEnumerable<T> as a table like this:

 ### Basic Usage
+Draws an IEnumerable<T> as a table using the following code:

 ````csharp
 var users = new List<User>